- Scientific name: Gadus morhua

 In terms of baits peeler crabs are an excellent cod bait (although anglers have to use frozen as fresh peeler is unavailable in winter) with blow lugworm, black lugworm and squid and mussel baits also considered top winter cod baits.
 Cocktail baits are also popular when fishing for cod, and full single squid are also a favorite when trying to catch a large cod.
 The popularity of these baits mean that others are overlooked.
 This can be a mistake as sandeel, razorfish, cuttlefish, mackerel strip, and even a small mackerel head and entrails or flapper can all account for big cod over winter.
 Indeed, the wide-ranging feeding habits and unfussy nature of cod mean that they can be caught on almost any bait which sea anglers offer.

-Cod and the Colour White: There is (or at least was) an urban myth that cod are attracted to the colour white.
-Feathers to catch cod (from a boat) are usually white while The Fisherman’s Handbook from 1977 states that cod will eat white tin cans and plastic cups that have been discarded into the sea.
+Cod and the Colour White: There is (or at least was) a belif that cod are attracted to the colour white.
+Feathers to catch cod (from a boat) are usually white while The Fisherman’s Handbook from 1977 states that cod will eat white pieces of metal and plastic cups that have been discarded into the sea.
 The handbook even includes a design for a rig incorporating a white attractor spoon for cod fishing.
 There is little evidence to support this theory about the colour white, and it is rare to see anglers persevering with white attractor spoons when cod fishing these days.